-There are a number of ways in which trustees can be appointed and removed.
+There are several ways in which trustees can be appointed and removed.
 Normally, the principal employer will retain the power to appoint and remove trustees under the trust deed.
 TPR also has the power to appoint and remove pension scheme trustees in certain circumstances.

-Trustees have a number of trust law duties, including a duty to act in accordance with the trust deed and a duty to exercise reasonableskill and care.
+Trustees have several trust law duties, including a duty to act in accordance with the trust deed and a duty to exercise reasonable skill and care.
 Various statutory duties also apply to pension scheme trustees.